devicehive/esp8266-firmware/DeviceHiveESP8266.md

 * FTDI: http://www.ftdichip.com/Drivers/VCP.htm
 * CH341: http://www.wch.cn/index.php?s=/page-search_content-keyword-CH341SER.html

-Make sure that virtual serial port is available in your system( virtual COM is present on Windows OS, '/dev/ttyUSB*' on Linux, '/dev/tty.*' on OS X).
+Make sure that virtual serial port is available in your system (virtual COM is present on Windows OS, '/dev/ttyUSB*' on Linux, '/dev/tty.*' on OS X).
 Unpack archive with firmware and flash it running 'esp-flasher' in terminal.
 Flasher automatically detects serial port and use 'devicehive.bin' file for flashing.
 Successful flasher output is below:

 ![](images/term.png?raw=true)

-Now remove wire from GPIO0(live it float or connect to high), reboot device and connect to firmware with with 'esp-terminal' util.
+Now remove wire from GPIO0(live it float or connect to high), reboot device and connect to firmware with 'esp-terminal' util.
 You can also use any other tool that can connect to terminal via UART and support escape sequences, PuTTY or GNU 'screen' for example.
 Port parameters are: 115200 8N1.

 _Notice: you can avoid configuring firmware with terminal and use wireless configuring procedure described in paragraph 3 instead.
 Wireless configuring procedure also can be used for end-user devices with this firmware._

-Firmware terminal is a unix like terminal with few commands.
+Firmware terminal is a UNIX like terminal with few commands.
 It exists for chip configuring and debugging.
 To see debug output type 'dmesg'.
 To configure run 'configure' command.
 Follow instructions in terminal.
 You need to know DeviceHive server credentials for configuring for working with cloud services.

 _For the very beginning or DIY purpose you can use DeviceHive free playground located here: http://playground.devicehive.com/ Register there and you will have your own DeviceHive server instance.
 DeviceHive server can be deployed in local network or on some cloud hosting services.
 Follow for DeviceHive server deployment instructions on http://devicehive.com_